-Equity Monday: More money for fintech, Deliveroo’s IPO, and AI startups – TechCrunch
+Equity Monday: More money for fintech, Deliveroo’s IPO and AI startups – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.

 This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
-You can follow the show on Twitter here and myself here — and make sure to check out our Friday show that featured the Square-Tidal deal, some recent IPOs, and some super-neat rounds.
+You can follow the show on Twitter here and myself here — and make sure to check out our Friday show that featured the Square-Tidal deal, some recent IPOs and some super-neat rounds.

 Much like today’s show, if I am being honest.
 Here’s the rundown: